soniavaidya05/leakyemotions/README.md

 ## Development

 **NOTE**: We recommend you follow these instructions in a fresh conda/virtual environment to keep packages isolated from other environments and/or Python versions.
-Python 3.9+ is required.
+Python 3.11+ is required.
 If you have conda, run
 ```
-conda create --name agentarium python=3.9
+conda create --name agentarium python=3.11
-conda activate agentraium
+conda activate agentarium
 ```

 ### Getting started